Seilamuk/Seilamuk-/iOS/iOS-InApp-Documentation.md

 2. Select your application target to bring up the target editor
 3. Select the Build Phases tab
 4. Disclose the "Copy Bundle Resources" phase
-5. Make sure "_StartAppAdSDK-resources.bundle_" exists. if not, click the plus button in that phase, then click "Add Other…" and select the "_StartAppAdSDK-resources.bundle_" file
+5. Make sure "_StartApp.bundle_" exists. if not, click the plus button in that phase, then click "Add Other…" and select the "_StartApp.bundle_" file
 <br></br><br></br>[[/iOS/images/StartAppAdSDK-resources.bundle.png]]

 [Back to top](#top)

 <a name="step2" />
-##Step 2, Add frameworks
+##Step 2, Adding frameworks
 ####Add the StartApp SDK files to your application project directory
 1. Select your application project to bring up the project editor
 2. Select your application target to bring up the target editor